sgerrand/alpine-pkg-php5-xdebug/README.md

 The package provided by Alpine Linux was removed from their repositories in the 3.6 release.
 A package for PHP7 is still available there.

+## Releases

+See the [releases page](https://github.com/sgerrand/alpine-pkg-php5-xdebug/releases) for the latest download links.

 [php-xdebug]: https://pecl.php.net/xdebug